 When will the Galaxy S25 be released?

-Samsung may launch the Galaxy S25 in January 2025, with rumors suggesting a January 22, 2025 unveiling.
-Pre-orders should begin immediately after the launch event, followed by a market release and general sales a week or two later.
+Samsung launched the Galaxy S25 on January 22, 2025.
+Pre-orders began soon after the launch event, while a market release and general sales will follow on February 7.

 Should I buy the Galaxy S25?

 The Galaxy S25 is a compact Android flagship from Samsung.
-It will offer a well-rounded package of industry-leading cameras, an excellent display, a powerful processor, and AI features.
+It offers a well-rounded package of industry-leading cameras, an excellent display, a powerful processor, and AI features.
 You may consider buying it if you want a powerful phone in a compact form factor.

 Where can I buy the Galaxy S25 Ultra?

-The Galaxy S25 should be available to buy from all major retail chains globally, including Amazon, Best Buy, and others.
-Samsung will also sell it through its official website and physical stores around the world.
-Samsung’s official websites usually offer a few additional color options.
+The Galaxy S25 is available to buy from all major retail chains globally, including Amazon, Best Buy, and others.
+Samsung also sells it through its official website and physical stores around the world.
+Samsung’s official websites offers a few additional color options.

 How much RAM and storage does the Galaxy S25 have?

-Samsung may release the Galaxy S25 with 12GB of RAM and 128GB, 256GB, and 512GB storage options.
+Samsung has released the Galaxy S25 with 12GB of RAM and 128GB, 256GB, and 512GB storage options.
 Some storage variants may not be available globally.

 Does the Galaxy S25 support S Pen?